Edited by NextGenAuto Team - using real data from KBB, Edmunds, and NerdWallet. All opinions are based on actual market research.

 Why Depreciation Matters More Than Sticker Price

-Depreciation is often the largest cost of car ownership, especially for new cars.
-A $30,000 new car may lose $9,000-$12,000 in value during the first year alone, while a $20,000 used car (2-3 years old) may lose only $2,000-$3,000 in the same period.
+depreciation is usually the single biggest cost of owning a car - especially a new one. a $30k new car might lose $9k-$12k in value during the first year alone. that's like lighting $750-$1,000 on fire every month. meanwhile a $20k used car (2-3 years old) might only lose $2k-$3k in the same timeframe. see the difference?

 Early Depreciation vs Long-Term Ownership